 Mobile (iOS, Android)

-BLE is an ideal match for mobile applications, as there’s not a smartphone today that doesn’t provide the ability to connect to any kind of Bluetooth device out there.
-All you need is the accompanying application, and you can be connected in no time at all!
+BLE is an ideal match for mobile applications, as there’s not a smartphone today that doesn’t provide the ability to connect to any kind of Bluetooth device out there; all you need is a supporting application.
 Both iOS and Android readily support the BLE interface, and simplify the connectivity through their extensive APIs.
-Once you’re connecting to the device, and reading/writing data, it’s then simply a matter of how to provide that data to the user.
-In that case, a slick UI is what can separate your application from the others.
+Once you’re connecting to the device, and reading/writing data, it’s simply a matter of how to provide that data to the user.
+In that case, a great UI can separate your application from the others.

 For Windows systems prior to Windows 10, there is no support for automatic pairing of Bluetooth devices.
-Therefore, I recommend using a BLE USB dongle.
-I’ve had excellent success using BlueGiga’s BLED112.
-This wonderful little piece of technology completely circumvents the need to adapt to the minimal functionality available on older versions of Windows for BLE connectivity.
+We have had great success using a BLE USB dongle such as BlueGiga’s BLED112.
+This little piece of technology completely circumvents the need to adapt to the minimal functionality available on older versions of Windows for BLE connectivity.
 When using a BLE USB dongle, it’s simply a matter of writing code to automatically find and connect to your device in order to communicate with your host application.
-The dongle is a relatively low-cost hardware solution (generally around $15 per unit) that can convert an existing Windows system into a BLE connectivity-ready solution.
+The dongle is a relatively low-cost hardware solution that can convert an existing Windows system into a BLE connectivity-ready solution.

 Mac OS X

 Apple Mac’s OS X fully supports classic Bluetooth as well as BLE.